FASE 2025

 Selected papers from the FASE proceedings will be invited to submit an extended version to the Elsevier journal Science of Computer Programming (SCP).
 All publications in the special issue will be open access.

-Detailed information on artifact evaluation will be published soon.
+Detailed information on artifact evaluation can be found here.

 Submission Categories